Ekaanth/SoulForge/applications/zkchess.md

 ### Milestone 2 — Advanced Features & Deployment

 - **Estimated Duration:** 1 month
-- **Description:** Integrate advanced features such as player ranking, enhanced security, and deploy the game on the blockchain with full zk-proof support.
+- **Description:** Integrate advanced features such as player ranking, and enhanced security, and deploy the game on the blockchain with full zk-proof support.
 - **FTE:** 1.5
 - **Costs:** 6,000 USD [Expenses include feature development, smart contract integration, and final deployment.]